markteicher/Cycognito-EASM-For-Splunk-App-2/README.md

 ---
 ⚠️ Disclaimer

-This Splunk App is not an official Cycognkto products or utilities
+This Splunk App is not an official Cycognito products or utility.

 Use of this software is not covered by any license, warranty, or support agreement you may have with Cycognito.